IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2025`
-**PB Berge.** Invited speaker for a featured panel on experimental game pedagogy at the Canadian Game Studies Association, 2025.
+**PB Berge.** Invited speaker for "Pedagogy in Play," featured panel on experimental game pedagogy at the Canadian Game Studies Association, 2025.
+June 2025.
 Invited by the CGSA Executive Team.
-(Forthcoming).
+Montreal, Quebéc.

 `2024`
 **PS Berge.** Featured Guest Speaker at the Anyone's Game Tabletop Game Conference.
 February 2024.
 Hosted by Ringling College of Art and Design.